Skip to main content

 Climate And Weather

-The Limón province receives some of the highest annual rainfall in Central America, and Lacustrino Bonilla-Bonillita experiences a consistently humid tropical climate with no pronounced dry season.
+The area near Turrialba on the Caribbean slope of Costa Rica receives substantial rainfall throughout the year, with Lacustrino Bonilla-Bonillita experiencing a consistently humid tropical climate with no pronounced dry season.
 Annual precipitation in the area typically ranges from 3,000 to 4,500 millimeters, distributed relatively evenly throughout the year with peaks in June–July and November–December.
-Temperatures are uniformly warm, averaging 26 to 28 degrees Celsius year-round with little seasonal variation.
-Humidity is persistently high, generally exceeding 85 percent, creating the waterlogged conditions that maintain the wetland ecosystem.
-Tropical storms and intense rainfall events associated with Caribbean weather systems can temporarily raise water levels significantly, influencing the distribution of wildlife and the extent of flooded forest within the protected area.
+Temperatures are uniformly warm, averaging 24 to 28 degrees Celsius year-round with little seasonal variation.
+Humidity is persistently high, creating the waterlogged conditions that maintain the wetland ecosystem.
+Tropical storms and intense rainfall events associated with Caribbean weather systems can temporarily raise water levels significantly, influencing the distribution of wildlife and the extent of flooded vegetation within the protected area.

 Human History

-The Caribbean lowlands of Costa Rica were home to various indigenous groups, including the Bribri and Cabécar peoples whose ancestors inhabited the coastal and riverine environments for millennia.
+The Caribbean lowlands near the Reventazón River were home to indigenous Bribri and Cabécar peoples whose ancestors inhabited the coastal and riverine environments for millennia.
 These communities relied on the rich fisheries of the lakes and rivers and gathered fruit and materials from the flooded forests.
 After Spanish colonization, the remote and difficult terrain of the Caribbean lowlands delayed significant settlement, and the area remained sparsely populated into the nineteenth century.
-Banana plantation development along the Caribbean coast from the late nineteenth century brought significant landscape transformation to the region, though the wetland itself was not converted due to its perpetually waterlogged nature.
-Local Afro-Caribbean and indigenous communities have maintained subsistence fishing traditions in and around the Bonilla-Bonillita system.
+The development of hydroelectric infrastructure along the Reventazón River, including the Reventazón Dam approximately 9.66 kilometres from the lakes, brought infrastructure and population to the broader region in the twentieth century.
+[1] Local communities have maintained subsistence fishing traditions in and around the Bonilla-Bonillita system.

 Park History

-Lacustrino Bonilla-Bonillita was designated as a protected wetland under Costa Rica's system of conservation areas in recognition of its ecological significance as one of the intact freshwater lake systems on the Caribbean lowlands.
-The area is administered by SINAC within the Área de Conservación La Amistad Caribe, which coordinates management with adjacent protected areas including Tortuguero National Park and the Gandoca-Manzanillo Wildlife Refuge.
-The wetland's designation aligns with Costa Rica's commitments under the Ramsar Convention on Wetlands, though its formal Ramsar listing status may vary.
-Conservation management has focused on preventing illegal fishing using destructive methods, controlling invasive aquatic plants, and monitoring waterbird colonies.
+Lacustrino Bonilla-Bonillita was established as a protected wetland by Decree No. 23004-MIRENEM on February 21, 1994, in recognition of its ecological significance as one of the intact freshwater lake systems on the Caribbean slope of Costa Rica.
+[1] The area is administered by SINAC within the Área de Conservación La Amistad Caribe (ACLAC), which coordinates management with adjacent protected areas across the Caribbean lowland conservation network.
+The wetland's designation aligns with Costa Rica's commitments to protecting freshwater ecosystems, though the site is not formally listed under the Ramsar Convention on Wetlands.
+Conservation management has focused on preventing illegal fishing using destructive methods, controlling invasive aquatic plants, and monitoring the lake ecosystems.
 The remoteness of the site limits visitor pressure but also complicates enforcement and monitoring efforts.

 Major Trails And Attractions

-Access to Lacustrino Bonilla-Bonillita is primarily by boat, as the wetland's location in the Caribbean lowlands is not served by road infrastructure directly adjacent to the lake system.
-Canoe and motorboat excursions on the interconnected lakes offer exceptional wildlife viewing, particularly for crocodiles, caimans, and the abundant waterbird colonies.
-The flooded forest margins are navigable by small boat during high water, providing intimate encounters with aquatic vegetation and the species that depend on it.
-Birdwatching is the primary visitor activity, with the early morning hours offering the best opportunities to observe herons, anhingas, and the full diversity of waterbirds active on and around the lake.
+Access to Lacustrino Bonilla-Bonillita is primarily by boat, as the wetland's location in the Caribbean lowlands near the Reventazón River is not served by direct road infrastructure to the lake shores.
+[1] Canoe and motorboat excursions on the four interconnected lakes offer wildlife viewing opportunities for crocodiles, caimans, and waterbirds.
+The flooded forest margins are navigable by small boat during high water, providing encounters with aquatic vegetation and the species that depend on it.
+Birdwatching is the primary visitor activity, with the early morning hours offering the best opportunities to observe herons, anhingas, and the full diversity of waterbirds active on and around the lake system.
 Fishing is traditional in the area and may be practiced in designated zones outside the core protected area.

 Visitor Facilities And Travel

-Lacustrino Bonilla-Bonillita is located in a remote section of the Limón province and is best accessed from the town of Siquirres or via river channels from the Tortuguero region.
-Boat rental and guide services are available in nearby communities, and local operators familiar with the wetland channels can facilitate navigation of the interconnected lake system.
+Lacustrino Bonilla-Bonillita is located in the Caribbean lowlands near Turrialba, the nearest city with substantial services including hotels, restaurants, and transport connections to San José and Limón.
+[1] Boat rental and guide services may be available in nearby communities, and local operators familiar with the wetland channels can facilitate navigation of the interconnected lake system.
 There are no established visitor facilities such as a ranger station, restrooms, or accommodation within the protected wetland itself.
-Visitors should bring all necessary supplies including water, food, and rain gear, as the climate is wet and conditions can change rapidly.
-The nearest substantial services are found in Siquirres, which has hotels, restaurants, and transport connections to San José and Limón.
+Visitors should bring all necessary supplies including water, food, and rain gear, as the climate is persistently wet and conditions can change rapidly.
+SINAC's Área de Conservación La Amistad Caribe office can provide current information on access and visiting conditions.

 Conservation And Sustainability

 The primary conservation challenge at Bonilla-Bonillita is preventing illegal fishing, particularly the use of dragnets and chemicals that damage aquatic communities and deplete fish stocks.
-SINAC rangers conduct periodic monitoring but the remoteness of the area limits the effectiveness of enforcement patrols.
-Invasive aquatic plants, particularly water hyacinth, require ongoing management to prevent them from choking open water surfaces and reducing habitat diversity.
-Water quality monitoring is conducted to assess agricultural and upstream land use impacts on nutrient inputs and turbidity.
-Community engagement with local fishing families is a key component of the management strategy, aiming to align traditional livelihood practices with sustainable resource use principles.
-The wetland benefits from its connectivity to the broader Tortuguero conservation corridor, which provides additional ecological resilience.
+[1] SINAC rangers conduct periodic monitoring but the remoteness of the area limits the effectiveness of enforcement patrols.
+Invasive aquatic plants, particularly water hyacinth, require ongoing management to prevent them from reducing habitat diversity and oxygen levels in the lake system.
+Water quality monitoring is conducted to assess the impacts of agricultural and upstream land use on nutrient inputs and turbidity.
+Community engagement with local fishing families is a key component of the management strategy, aiming to align traditional livelihood practices with sustainable resource use.
+The wetland benefits from its position within the Área de Conservación La Amistad Caribe, which provides administrative and ecological linkages to the broader Caribbean conservation network.

 Visitor Ratings